hrpt-se/hrpt/docs/stage-deployment-guide.md

-# HRPT Stage Deployment Guide
+l# HRPT Stage Deployment Guide

 This guide outlines the process of setting up the HRPT system on a stage server.
 There are two major parts of the process: Setting up the Django based system